berlinrs/berline.rs/_posts/2025-08-28-rust-hack-and-learn.md

 ---

-Bring your ideas, questions & projects and let's meet.
+Bring your ideas, questions & projects and let's meet...

 * What did you work on this week?
 * What problems did you solve this week with Rust?